Throughout his numerous and prolific projects,

 Each is a romantic collage of wartime soundbites:

-Folkstrom's martial sound was resurrected (just a bit less violent) for the next
+Folkstrom's militaristic sound was resurrected (just a bit less violent) for the next

 project, Toroidh, represented by